Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

 ## Scope
-    Features you will include based on your strategy (can/cannot achieve)

 1. Ease of navigation throughout the website
+    + At this stage it's a toss-up whether I will do the navigation personally or use Bootstrap

 2. Clear and concise photographs
+    + Mostly taken by the developer
+    + Where acquired elsewhere due credit will be noted
 3. Clear and concise descriptions
+    + Entirely the work and original words of the developer
 4. Accessible contact details for relevant staff to facilitate both in-hours and out-of-hours consulation
 5. Contact forms including photo uploads
+    + Forms designed by the developer : photographs see point 2
 6. WhatsApp integration (not currently achievable)

 ## Structure
-### Repairs Page
++ #### Repairs Page
     + Categorize general types of repairs that are offered as follows

         +  Inspection and assessment services

         +  Bearing replacement
         +  Mechanical Overhaul
         +  Motor Rewinds
         +  Fan-deck refurbishments
         +  Pump refurbishments

-    How is your information logically grouped on your site
++ #### Sales and replacement parts page
+    + Categorise general types of items that are for sale
+        + Electric Motors
+        + Gearboxes
+        + Spares
+        + Capacitors
+            + What they are (Future Development Page)
+            + Styles (Future Development Page)

+        + Inverters
+            + What Why and How (Future Development Page)

++ #### Contacts Page
+    + WHO we are
+    + WHERE we are
+    + Contact numbers
+    + Hours of business

 ## Skeleton
 +    Header
         + An easily navigable structure on each of the pages to allow access to any area without confusion.
         + Logo featured on each page with direct link to homepage

 + Body
-+ To be finalised upon web page conjunction
+    + To be finalised upon web page completion
         + Image and text dependent on each page type
         + Suitable relative explanations

 + Footer